The scanner finished its third sweep and chimed.

 He was already moving.

 His shoulder hit her under the ribs and they both went down hard into the dirt.
 The drone's claw clipped his side as they fell.
-He felt something in his ribs crack the way bones crack when they remember they're alive.
+Something in his ribs cracked the way bones crack when they remember they're alive.

 They rolled into a resin ridge.